 Collection of photos of this visit and my previous visit to the Honolulu area in 2010.

-Our wakeup call is at 4:45am this morning, and we depart the Protea Hotel in St. Lucia by 5:15am for our safari to Hluhluwe-Umfolozi Game Reserve.
+Our wakeup call is at 4:45am this morning, and we depart the Protea Hotel in St. Lucia by 5:15am for our safari to Hluhluwe-Imfolozi Game Reserve.
 The box breakfast the hotel prepares for us is nothing short of dreadful.
-While we were on safari, I drink the juice and eat the fruit, but throw the rest of the box breakfast away in favour of granola bars I always bring with me when traveling.
+While on this morning’s safari I drink the juice and eat the fruit, but throw the rest of the box breakfast away in favour of granola bars I always bring with me when travelling.

 This game reserve is the oldest proclaimed park in South Africa (1895), and is known for its rich wildlife.
 It is the only park in KwaZulu-Natal where all of the big five occur.
 This is the only time I see Black Rhinoceros (leaf browsers, pointed mouths, much smaller that the White).
 I manage to shoot some video of the Black Rhino despite them being so far away.
 We also see some White Rhinoceros (grass feeders, square mouth, twice as big as the Black), as well as Elephant, Lions, Zebras, Kudu and Giraffes.
 The safari ends around 9am – my last safari on this trip.